kingfxj/mturk-experiment/README.md

         - AWS_REGION_NAME
         - AWS_ENDPOINT_URL
         - HOST
-**_Note: AWS variables are shown when you sign into your AWS account (https://aws.amazon.com/) and the HOST variable is your IPV6/IPV4 address._**
+**_Note: AWS variables are shown when you sign into your AWS account (https://aws.amazon.com/) and the HOST variable is your IPV6/IPV4 address_**

 ## _To set user logs_
 Create a `logs` folder under `mturksite`, as well as a `users.log` file under that same folder.<br>